10 Common MBA Application Mistakes of Finance Professionals-Part 1

 MBA reapplication

-Mistake #1: Failing to develop an overall strategy
+Mistake #1: Failing to Develop an Overall Strategy

 The MBA journey begins with considerable self-reflection to crystalize your life and professional goals and find the right schools that fit and align with those aspirations.
 From your resume to your essays to your letters of recommendation to your interview, you’ll need to differentiate yourself through stories and examples highlighting your analytical expertise and personal pursuits to add another dimension to your MBA application.

 At the same time, be sure to lean into your so-called soft skills.
-Soft skills are an essential set of personal attributes that enhance interactions, job performance, and career prospects.
+Soft skills are essential personal attributes that enhance interactions, job performance, and career prospects.
 They are also a cornerstone of a winning MBA application strategy.
 EQ is vital, and successful future leaders will be those who can foster engaging and meaningful dialogue.

-Mistake #2: Not filling in the “white spaces.”
+Mistake #2: Not Filling in the “White Spaces.”

 When strong finance applicants don’t get in, often it’s not because they are unqualified or didn’t deliver when it comes to their GMAT.
-Rather, it’s because they falsely believed that an impressive test score or having Morgan Stanley on their resume was enough to make them the ideal candidate.
+Instead, they falsely believed that an impressive test score or having Morgan Stanley on their resume was enough to make them the ideal candidate.
 With such fierce competition, you must realize you are not just your resume.
 You are the white spaces in between.

-MBA programs seek to attract applicants who are curious about the broader world through academic, extracurricular, or life experiences.
+MBA programs seek to attract applicants curious about the broader world through academic, extracurricular, or life experiences.
 You never know if your passion for kitesurfing, the minor in game design, or those articles you published in the school newspaper are just the ticket to creating a standout application.

 Please don’t leave them to their own devices.
 Even a recommender with the best intentions might end up writing a weak appraisal if it does not dovetail with the “Brand You” that is woven into your essays.